As a product photographer, you know that finding clients is essential to your business.

 Instagram is an ideal place to search for product photography clients.
 Here’s how:

 Use the “Suggested for You” section.
-Suggested for you function allows you to quickly find similar Instagram accounts and expand the pool of your potential clients.
+Suggested for you function allows you to quickly find similar Instagram accounts and expand the pool of your possible clients.

 Etsy is the perfect place to look for smaller brands that sell hand-made products.
 As we mentioned previously, you can filter Etsy results to show you only local businesses that offer the items you’re searching for.